 Prepare the story so that these paragraphs are omitted.
 Leave plenty

 of space for the students to write what they believe happened in each spot.

 Distribute a copy of the story to each student.
 Have them read the

 story silently and write their own paragraph for each omitted spot.

-All on their
+All on their own: Of

 course, the most challenging exercise is for the children to develop their

 own stories out of thin air (er, creative minds).
 They can make their

 own tools to help them through this challenging process.
 For example,